omriher/CapTipper/docs/Usage.rst

 plugin
 ------
 CapTipper supports external plugins.
-Extensive information regarding the plugin infrastructure can be found here.
+Extensive information regarding the plugin infrastructure can be found in the :doc:`Plugins` chapter.

 The ``plugin`` command allows the user to use plugins that are stored in the ``plugins\`` folder.
 Its help message:
 ::